separator

 After running the helper spring for a number of years, I decided a full length spring leaf might work better.
 So, armed with an ample supply of left-over leaves from my Toyota, I found an ideal add-a-leaf for the pickup was the 3rd or 4th leaf from the front spring pack, of an 1985 or earlier Toyota truck.
 To install it, I jacked up the rear end, removed the lower shock mount, pulled the nuts off the u-bolts and removed the spring center bolt.
 I slid the Toyota leaf in between the 2nd and 3rd VW leaves (I applied a good helping of axle grease to the leaves while they were apart), spring clamp forward (spread open to fit the slightly wider VW springs) and installed a new, longer spring center bolt.
 One thing to watch for is the VW tube axle perch has a hole drilled into the axle for the center bolt head.
 If not supported the bolt can (and will) drop down inside the axle.
 Reassemble the u-bolts and shock and you'll not enjoy a much firmer, yet not harsh ride.
 By lifting the main leaves off of the overload leaf, your ride will be smoother than stock.
 I found the 3rd Toyota leaf restored equal front ad rear ride heights.

 These add-a-leaves are good for everyday driving and occasional heavy loads.
-I usually have a few sets of these leaves available.
-I disassemble the spring pack, sand the rust and dirt off the leaves, then apply some paint.
 Folks have reported anywhere from 1-2" of lift, depending on how bad your current springs have sagged and how much load you carry.
-In only one case has it been necessary to replace the stock u-bolts, however, longer center bolts are almost always required.
+In only one case has it been necessary to replace the stock u-bolts, however, longer center bolts are almost always required, unless you swap the add-a-leaf for the existing overload leaf in which case all the stock parts should fit fine.

-I used to run a set of 1500# overload springs.
-If you routinely carry heavy loads, these are ideal.
-The ones I used are similar to the following JC Whitney 87ZX5964Y.
-These are a lot easier to install than the full length springs, too.
+I used to run a set of 1500 lb. overload springs.
+The ones I used are similar to these.
+These are a easier to install than the full length springs.

 First thing I did was to get some longer u-bolts, I used a 1/2" Rancho u-bolt, and redrilled the spring plate for the larger bolts.
 I then fabricated some new leaves to replace the lower overload leaf (see image #2 above).
 I staggered the length of the leaves for a nice progressive rate and bolted them up into a 5-leaf pack (see image #3 above).
 For the shocks, I fabricated a bracket to move the top end of the shock farther away from the axle (see image #4 below).
 This places the shock at a shallower angle which both allows the longer shock to fit without bottoming and it also reduces the damping rate a bit, which is nice since I find the KYBs are a bit stiff.